Alfresco/docs-alfresco/process-automation/latest/model/forms.md

 | Validate | Run validation against the form.
 Any errors can be seen in the log history at the bottom of the Modeling Application and are flagged in a pop-up box. |
 | Save | Save any changes made to the form. |
 | Delete | Delete the form. |

+## Form rules

+Form rules can be used to

+Click **Edit form rules**

+You can respond to an event with one or more actions

+Condition builder is already there, there is no expression tab.

+This example describes how to create a form where a user can select their gender, and marital status, which then in turn populates another field with either Ms or Mr. If a user selects Married then they must also select the date of the marriage.